yysun/git-tools/README.md

 ## Introduction

-This is a Visual Studio extension provides a git changes tool window, a graphical git history viewer and menus to launch Git Bash, Git Extenstions and TortoiseGit.
+This extension provides a git changes tool window, a graphical git history viewer and menus to launch Git Bash, Git Extenstions and TortoiseGit.
+It is the successor of Git Source Control Provider.

-The same set of Git tools were developed in [Git Source Control Provider](https://visualstudiogallery.msdn.microsoft.com/63a7e40d-4d71-4fbb-a23b-d262124b8f4c) for Visual Studio 2008-2013.
-Since Visual Studio 2013, Microsoft has built Microsoft Git provider.
-There is only one source control provider can beused in Visual Studio at a time.
-This extension is a modification of [Git Source Control Provider](https://visualstudiogallery.msdn.microsoft.com/63a7e40d-4d71-4fbb-a23b-d262124b8f4c).
-It removed the source control provider and contains the Git tools only, so that it makes the Git tools compatible with Microsoft Git provider.
+[Git Source Control Provider](https://visualstudiogallery.msdn.microsoft.com/63a7e40d-4d71-4fbb-a23b-d262124b8f4c) has been providing Git tools to supports Visual Studio 2008-2015.
+Since Visual Studio 2013, Microsoft has built the Microsoft Git provider into Visual Studio.
+Visual Studio can have only one active source control provider at a time.
+In order to be compatible with Microsoft Git, this extension is a modification of Git Source Control Provider.
+It removed the source control provider part and only contains the Git tools, so that it can run side by side with Microsoft Git.
+Git Source Control Provider is still available as a separate extension.

+The source code of this extension is available from [GitHub](https://github.com/yysun/git-tools).
+Forks and pull requests are welcome.

+For more information, please visit http://yysun.github.io/git-tools

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=KBCLF3PZD6C98&lc=US&item_name=Git%20Source%20Control%20Provider&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted)